 Does LISS Offer Benefits?

 Yes, anytime you do something active and get your heart rate up, you’re doing something good for your body, both physically and mentally.
-Especially for people who work sedentary jobs — that’s most of us — just getting up and going for a 30-minute walk on your lunch break can do wonders for your heart,
+Especially for people who work sedentary jobs — that’s most of us — just getting up and going for a 30-minute walk on your lunch break can do wonders for your heart, lungs and state of mind.

 For new exercisers just starting out on the path to fitness, LISS is a safe, effective way to build cardiovascular endurance and even muscle strength, says Nick Tumminello, owner of Performance University.